How to boil the perfect egg – this simple tutorial shows you how to get the perfect hard boiled eggs that are easy to peel and have no gray rings!

 MICROWAVE INSTRUCTIONS: Find a bowl big enough to submerge an egg fill with water.
 Microwave for 3 minutes.
 Using a safety pin or thumbtack, prick the bottom of the egg or else it will explode.

 Put the egg in the bowl of hot water, cover with a plate and microwave for 4 minutes at 50%.
 Leave in the water for an additional 2-3 minutes when do microwaving before peeling.

 OVEN INSTRUCTIONS: Yes – you can make hard-boiled eggs in the oven.
 Just preheat to 350.
 Put 1 egg in each cup of a muffin tin.
-Bake for 30 minutes, and then place in an ice both for about 10 minutes!
+Bake for 30 minutes, and then place in an ice bath for about 10 minutes!
 Simple!